ThePhD/sol2/docs/source/api/usertype.rst

 	- ``Type-List-N`` must be a ``sol::types<Args...>``, where ``Args...`` is a list of types that a constructor takes.
 Supports overloading by default
 	- If you pass the ``constructors<...>`` argument first when constructing the usertype, then it will automatically be given a ``"{name}"`` of ``"new"``
 * ``"{name}", sol::initializers( func1, func2, ... )``
-	- Used to handle *factory functions* that need to initialize the memory itself (but not actually allocate the memory, since that comes as a userdata block from Lua)
+	- Used to handle *initializer functions* that need to initialize the memory itself (but not actually allocate the memory, since that comes as a userdata block from Lua)
 	- Given one or more functions, provides an overloaded Lua function for creating a the specified type
 		+ The function must have the argument signature ``func( T*, Arguments... )`` or ``func( T&, Arguments... )``, where the pointer or reference will point to a place of allocated memory that has an uninitialized ``T``.
 Note that Lua controls the memory, so performing a ``new`` and setting it to the ``T*`` or ``T&`` is a bad idea: instead, use ``placement new`` to invoke a constructor, or deal with the memory exactly as you see fit
+* ``{anything}, sol::factories( func1, func2, ... )``
+	- Used to indicate that a factory function (e.g., something that produces a ``std::unique_ptr<T, ...>``, ``std::shared_ptr<T>``, ``T``, or similar) will be creating the object type
+	- Given one or more functions, provides an overloaded function for invoking
+		+ The functions can take any form and return anything, since they're just considered to be some plain function and no placement new or otherwise needs to be done.
+Results from this function will be pushed into Lua according to the same rules as everything else.
+		+ Can be used to stop the generation of a ``.new()`` default constructor since a ``sol::factories`` entry will be recognized as a constructor for the usertype
+		+ If this is not sufficient, see next 2 entries on how to specifically block a constructor
 * ``{anything}, sol::no_constructor``
-	- Specifically tells Sol not to create a ``.new()`` if one is not specified and the type is default-constructible, and specifically binds
+	- Specifically tells Sol not to create a ``.new()`` if one is not specified and the type is default-constructible
 	- ``{anything}`` should probably be ``"new"``, which will specifically block its creation and give a proper warning if someone calls ``new`` (otherwise it will just give a nil value error)
 	- *Combine with the next one to only allow a factory function for your function type*
 * ``{anything}, {some_factory_function}``
-	- Essentially binds whatever the function is to name ``{anything}``.
-When used WITH the ``sol::no_constructor`` option above (e.g. ``"new", sol::no_constructor`` and after that having ``"create", &my_creation_func``), one can remove typical constructor avenues and then only provide specific factory functions.
-To control the destructor as well, see below
+	- Essentially binds whatever the function is to name ``{anything}``
+	- When used WITH the ``sol::no_constructor`` option above (e.g. ``"new", sol::no_constructor`` and after that having ``"create", &my_creation_func``), one can remove typical constructor avenues and then only provide specific factory functions.
+Note that this combination is similar to using the ``sol::factories`` method mentioned earlier in this list.
+To control the destructor as well, see further below
-* ``sol::call_constructor, {valid function / constructor / initializer}``
+* ``sol::call_constructor, {valid function / constructor / initializer / factory}``
 	- The purpose of this is to enable the syntax ``local v = my_class( 24 )`` and have that call a constructor; it has no other purpose
-	- This is compatible with luabind syntax and looks similar to C++ syntax, but the general consensus in Programming with Lua and other places is to use a function named ``new``
+	- This is compatible with luabind, kaguya and other Lua library syntaxes and looks similar to C++ syntax, but the general consensus in Programming with Lua and other places is to use a function named ``new``

 usertype destructor options
 +++++++++++++++++++++++++++